netgen/vagrant-ansible-ezpublish/README.md

 - [Ansible]
 - [VirtualBox]

+If you are running windows, or have an ssd, copy `Vagrantfile-win-nfs` to `Vagrantfile`.
+If you are on a NON-WINDOWS platform, WITHOUT SSD, copy `Vagrantfile-reverse-nfs` to `Vagrantfile`.
+DO NOT COMMIT THE `Vagrantfile`.

 ## Local development setup

 The local development is meant to be used in a vagrant provisioned box.